opendatacube/datacube-ecs/overview.rst

 How-to
 ------

+- In :code:`main.tf` modify the :code:`key` variable instead the :code:`terraform` :code:`backend "s3"` section.
+This should be unique to your project.
 - In :code:`variables.tf` modify the :code:`cluster` and :code:`workspace` variables to new values that define the project or service that you are working on.
 - If SSH will be used, modify the :code:`key_name` variable to the name of EC2 Key Pair that will be used.
 - Update the "docker_image_registry" "latest" resource with the name of the Docker hub repo you want to run in ECS.